Effective Strategies for Asynchronous Software Engineering Agents: One-sided t-test

 \section{One-sided t-test}

 We compute one-sided paired $t$-tests ($H_1$: \ourmethod $>$ Single-Agent) across all repositories or papers for each model in Table~\ref{tab:significance}.
 On Commit0-Lite, the improvement is significant for Claude Sonnet 4.5 ($t=2.87$, $p=0.006$) and MiniMax 2.5 ($t=2.81$, $p=0.007$), with mean gains of 6.0 and 14.7 percentage points respectively.
 GLM 4.7 improves by 3.6 points on average but does not reach significance ($p=0.095$), largely because the per-repository variance is high: \ourmethod brings large gains on some repositories (e.g., +30.7 on \texttt{simpy}) but regresses on others (e.g., $-10.5$ on \texttt{tinydb}), which inflates the standard error with only 16 paired samples.
-On PaperBench, both Claude Sonnet 4.5 ($t=1.78$, $p=0.046$) and GLM 4.7 ($t=1.93$, $p=0.034$) are significant.
-The only non-significant case is MiniMax 2.5 on PaperBench ($p=0.408$), where the mean gain is only 0.8 points.
+On PaperBench, all three models, Claude Sonnet 4.5 ($t=1.78$, $p=0.046$), GLM 4.7 ($t=1.93$, $p=0.034$) and MiniMax 2.5 ($t=5.27$, $p<0.0001$) are significant.
 As discussed in Section~\ref{sec:delegation}, \ourmethod's effectiveness depends on the manager's ability to construct accurate dependency graphs and delegate tasks accordingly.
 A weaker base model produces less reliable task decomposition on the open-ended PaperBench tasks, limiting the gains that multi-agent coordination can deliver.